Support » Pololu Simple Motor Controller User’s Guide » 5. Configuring Your Motor Controller »

 The Alternate Use setting allows you to configure any channel that is not used to control the speed of the motor as a limit or kill switch.
 The available options are:

 The Forward and Reverse Limit Switch options allow you to set up limits that prevent your actuator from moving out of its allowed range.
-See Section 4.4 for information about connecting limit switches.
+See Section 4.3 and Section 4.4 for information about connecting limit switches.
 You will probably want to avoid setting a motor deceleration limit if you are using a limit switch, because the deceleration limit will prevent the motor from stopping immediately: when the switch is triggered, the motor will gradually decelerate from its current speed to zero, which might be bad for your system depending on how it is set up.

 Any channel configured as a limit or kill switch is considered a required channel.
 This means that the motor will stop if that channel becomes disconnected (the Required channel invalid error will occur).